AaronGullickson/soc312_project_popularity/README.md

 Its possible that you may run into conflicts if you and another group member edit the same line in this document.
 Don't panic!
 Just refer to the Canvas page instructions on how to resolve a conflict and fix it.

-Once all roup members have submitted their bios, you can use the knit command in RStudio to turn your collaborator_bio.Rmd file into an HTML.
+Once all group members have submitted their bios, you can use the knit command in RStudio to turn your collaborator_bio.Rmd file into an HTML.
 One group member should commit and push this to the GitHub repository.
 Then go to the issues page on GitHub, open up a new issue, and summon me with the `@AaronGullickson` tag to let me know you are ready for assignment review.

 ## Assignment 2: Describing the Key Variables